LaxitSavaliya/Simon-Game/README.md

-this i my first repository.
+this is my first repository.